mercurius-js/auth/README.md

 Features:

-- Define auth directives on fields anywhere in your schema and this plugin will apply custom policies against these protected fields on a request
+- Define auth directives on fields anywhere in your schema and this plugin will apply custom policies against these protected fields when a GraphQL request is made.
-- Works in both normal and gateway mode
+- Works in both normal and gateway mode.
-- Build up an auth context to load identities onto the context before policies are applied
+- In addition to the matching auth directive, auth policies have access to the same GraphQL information that any GraphQL resolver has access to.
-- In addition to the matching auth directive, auth policies have access to the same GraphQL information that any GraphQL resolver has access to
+- Build up an auth context to load identities onto the context before policies are applied.
-- Can define custom errors
+- Define custom errors.
-- GraphQL spec compliant
+- GraphQL spec compliant.

 ## Docs